 3. Does the company need to have an office in Cyprus?

 Yes.
 A local registered office is needed for a company incorporated in Cyprus.
 The incorporation documents must be kept at this address.
 Our specialists in company formation in Cyprus can offer to businessmen special virtual office packages which include a local address.

-4. What are the steps for company incorporation in Cyprus?
+4. What are the steps for company registration in Cyprus?

 Choosing the right type of company and an available business name, drawing up the company documents and submitting them to the Cypriot Trade Register.
 After the company is registered, the business owner can start applying for other permits and licenses and register the company for VAT purposes.

 5. What is the minimum share capital in Cyprus?

 There are no mandatory requirements for a minimum share capital for a private limited liability company.
-Our company formation experts in Cyprus recommend you to deposit an initial capital for your company of approximately 1,000 EUR.
+Our experts in company registration in Cyprus recommend you to deposit an initial capital for your company of approximately 1,000 EUR.
 The public limited liability company requires no less than 25,629 EUR as minimum share capital.

 6. What are the requirements for opening a bank account in Cyprus?